angrybacon/doomsday-wiki/markdown/articles/2020/03/21/the-mindkiller.md

 +4 Xantid Swarm, + 1 Cabal Therapy

-Doomsday is uniquely bad against these types of decks so we just cut it completely. {{Xantid Swarm}} isn't spectacular, but its better than Doomsday.
+Doomsday is uniquely bad against these types of decks so we just cut it completely. :card[Xantid Swarm] isn't spectacular, but its better than Doomsday.
 Therapy comes in as another protective spell.
 We're unlikely to wish for it, since Wishes will usually find Empty in these matchups.